-----January 14, 2022 Update

 Starting today, OSHA will begin enforcing all aspects of the ETS for COVID-19, save for the provisions that apply to weekly testing of employees who are not fully vaccinated.
 OSHA has stated that it will not issue citations for noncompliance with the standard’s testing requirements before February 9, so long as the employer is exercising reasonable, good faith efforts to come into compliance with the standard.
 On Friday, January 7, 2022, the U.S. Supreme Court heard oral arguments on the issue of whether to reinstitute a stay of the entire ETS.
 The Court has not yet issued a decision.
 In the meantime, employees with 100 or more employees can expect OSHA to take enforcement action with respect to the ETS.

 NIA will continue to update you regarding the status of the COVID-19 vaccine and testing mandates.

-Free Articles on Coronavirus/COVID-19 for Employers from NIA Legal Counsel
+Free Advice and Articles on Coronavirus/COVID-19 for Employers from NIA Legal Counsel

 We would like to share several resources for employers related to Coronavirus disease (COVID-19) from NIA Legal Counsel, Gary Auman of Auman, Mahan & Furry.